joker-wj/git_learning/doc/readme.md

-say nima HDDi
+say nima Hi
-say nima HMMi
+say nima Hi
 it is a hard test!